ZHAW-Infosec-Research-Group/DIMBA/Vulnerabilities.md

 Shouldn't the Load/Save Icons be swapped?

-### 11: Directory Traversal II - Read/Write
+### 11: Directory Traversal II - Read/Write (easy)
 During payment, DIBA allows to load/save a payment slip from/to the SD-Card.
 This is implemented in an insecure way that allows you to read and write the content of any file that is accessible by the permissions of the running DIBA app.
+This may allow a user to change settings of the app in a way as it was not intended by the app developers.

 **Goal:** Abuse this functionality to first read the contents of the file *ch.zhaw.securitylab.DIBA_preferences.xml* in the shared preferences of the DIBA app.
 The next steps depend on whethter you already have access to make investments (via the VIP code):
 * In case you don't have access to make investments yet, add the entry *<boolean name="VIP" value="true" />* to the *map* element and overwrite the file with the new content.
 This should grant you access to make investments.
 * If you already have access to make investments, then set the value of the *VIP* attribute to *false* and overwrite the file with the new content.
 As a result of this, you no longer should have access to make investments.

-### 12: Save on SD card

-Works
+### 12: Directory Traversal III - Read/Write (easy)
+This uses the same vulnerability as vulnerability 11 and is only intended to show that data can also be copied to locations so it can be access by other apps.

+**Goal:** Abuse the load/save payment slip functionality to copy any file from the shared preferences to the SD-Card.
+Once this has been done, check (e.g. using adb) whethter the file was indeed copied to the SD-Card.

-### 13: Weak Report Encryption
+### 13: Weak Report Encryption (hard)

 Report is generated, decryption test TBD